McFarlandChris/FaulknerFlightWannabe/README.md

-# Research Practicum 2018 – Research Plan (Template)
+# Research Practicum 2023 – Research Plan
 (text between brackets to be removed)

 > * Group Name: (be creative!)